Jean-OIKONOMOU/portofolio_v2/README.md

 This is my second attempt at making a portofolio.
 My first attempt was during my early days as a web developer (when I was still at BeCode).
 You can see my old portofolio on my github or on this link : https://jean-oikonomou.github.io/PORTOFOLIO/

 This time I won't use any external libraries.
-Only HTML/CSS/JS.
+Only HTML/CSS/JS (I will be using Google Fonts and Fontawesome though).
 This is a first attempt before making my portofolio using React / Next and some other surprises :)

+# Will this site really be hosted or will it stay as a github page only ?
+It'll be hosted on Netlify and Github pages.

 # Why not directly do a portofolio in React/Next then ?
 Because :